DriverCity/SPARK/docs/requirements/user_stories.md

     * Parking price per hour
     * The price that the DRIVER has to pay for staying for the configured amount of time.
 5. DRIVER APP presents this information to the DRIVER and DRIVER confirms the payment by tapping “Confirm payment”
 6. SMART METER sends METADATA about the parking situation to CLOUD.
 This event is called “parking registration to CLOUD”.
+Connection to CLOUD is secured.
+The parking event gets put into a message queue on CLOUD, thus providing the SMART METER a near immediate response.
 The METADATA would include at least
     * Parking area identifier
     * Parking time
     * CAR’s register number.
-7. DRIVER APP instructs the DRIVER that the payment has been completed.
+9. DRIVER APP instructs the DRIVER that the payment has been completed.
-8. DRIVER closes the DRIVER APP and leaves the parking area.
+10. DRIVER closes the DRIVER APP and leaves the parking area.

 ## DRIVER: Parking disc outside parking with SPARK
 1. DRIVER drives his CAR to an outside parking disc parking lot and parks the CAR.
 BEACON is broadcasting CAR's register number.